mmaxirod8/FPGA_projects/Image_Generator_C_IV/README.md

 ## 🚀 How to test & implement the Generator

 This project does not require a real camera.
-You can view the output directly through simulation or remote labs (you can check this out on `Images Results` of this repository):
+You can view the output directly through simulation or remote labs (you can check this out on `Projects_Results/` of this repository):

 * ***Simulation:***